rpoleski/MulensModel/documents/papers_to_cite.md

-It is important to give credit for foundations of scientific code used.
+MulensModel incorporates many algorithms from other work, which deserve acknowledgement in scientific publications (see [Muna et al. 2016](https://arxiv.org/abs/1610.03159)).
 When writing a paper that is based on MulensModel please cite MulensModel paper and also the papers for the relevant algorithms:

 ### Finite Source Magnification for Point lenses